 Insofar as you are interested in the opinions of others, there is hardly a more powerful lever for your own productivity.

 13. stay friendly: don't waste time with unnecessary conflicts and increase your productivity.

 Being friendly and polite may sound like a given, but it's not always easy in a hectic everyday life and in tense business situations.

 Once aside from personal style and ethics, kindness helps you be more productive.

 Be friendly to your colleagues.

-14. the cosmic view: don't get stressed by operational minor crises.
+14. the cosmic view: don't get stressed out by small operational crises.

 In every company and workplace, there are moments when some seemingly terrible event happens:

 A customer complaint, a termination, a nasty press report, a warning, an insulting remark, banal envy, harsh criticism or a competitor's lie - the list can be extended indefinitely.